garciacallejas/SAR_coexistence/README.md

 ### Supplementary analyses

-The supplementary figures and tables can be likewise reproduced.
-Scripts with the prefix "S3_" reproduce the figure S3.
-Note that this set of scripts is very computationally intensive.
+The supplementary figures and tables can be likewise reproduced, look for scripts beginning with the prefix "S".
-The script "S1_supplementary_figures" reproduces Figures S1 and S2.
-The script "S2_supplementary_tables" reproduces Tables S2 and S3.